May 2025

 Workforce Readiness, College Relations, Diversity & Inclusion

-Diversity Observances in March and April February and March
+Diversity Observances in May and June

 Submitted by Mary Vesely, GMA SHRM Director of Diversity